marco-corrao/iCH360_paper/readme.md

 This repository contains code and data required to reproduce all results in:

-_*A compact model of *Escherichia Coli* core and biosynthetic metabolism_
+_A compact model of *Escherichia Coli* core and biosynthetic metabolism_

-availble at
+available at

 https://arxiv.org/abs/2406.16596